Books, exhibits, and movies, Bonnie Fillenwarth has gathered together a painting gals goodies list for you to check out for Painting Month.

 The Cleveland Art Museum in Ohio‘s current Georgia O’Keeffe exhibition is open until March 3rd.
 Not only her paintings, but photographs and fashion are part of this touring exhibit organized by the Brooklyn Museum.
 After the Cleveland stop, you can catch it at the Wichita Art Museum in Kansas (March 29 – June 23, 2019), the Nevada Museum of Art in Reno (July 19 – October 20, 2019), and finally at the Norton Museum of Art in West Palm Beach, Florida (November 22, 2019 – February 4, 2020).
 The exhibit’s companion book (above) is available on Amazon.

 Frida Kahlo: Appearances Can Be Deceiving

-Largest exhibition of Frida’s work in the U.S. in 10 years will be on display at the Brooklyn, New York Robert E. Blum Gallery, February 8th – May 12th.
-Not only her paintings, but also some of her clothing and other personal possessions.
+The largest exhibition of Frida’s work in the U.S. in 10 years will be on display at the Brooklyn, New York Robert E. Blum Gallery, February 8th – May 12th.
+Not only her paintings but also some of her clothing and other personal possessions.
 The exhibit is based on Frida Kahlo: Making Her Self Up, a recent exhibition at the Victoria and Albert Museum in London.
 The book based on the London exhibit is available on Amazon.